Canadian Group of Painters: History

 Their first exhibition of "nationalist art" was held in Atlantic City, New Jersey in November 1933.
 They showcased 57 works at the Heinz Art Salon, which proved to be a great international venue to showcase their brand.
 However, the pieces that gained the most recognition and press were still the Group of Seven works.
 The first CGP exhibition in Canada was held in November 1933.
 The exhibit was less restrictive in style and featured a wider range of works that fell outside of the Canadian landscape style.

 Their next exhibition was not held until January 1936 at the Art Gallery of Toronto.
 The significant delay was caused by a variety of scandals between group members, including an affair between Lawren Harris and Bess Larkin Housser, fellow artist and the wife of CGP's secretary, Fred Housser.
 Harris stepped down as president and A. Y. Jackson took the lead with vice presidents Arthur Lismer and Prudence Heward in 1936.
 The group held a number of exhibitions under their new leadership and were making strides towards a unified style.

 The Eastern Group of Painters was formed in Montreal, Quebec in 1938 to counteract the influence of the Canadian Group of Painters.

 Influence

 As active painters and as a group they continued to produce and influence Canadian art for many years.
 The Canadian Group of Painters organized exhibitions of the works of the Beaver Hall Group.
-Walter Yarwood, who was a member of the Canadian Group of Painters, was also a founding member of Painters Eleven.
+Jock Macdonald, who was a founding member of the Canadian Group of Painters, was also a founding member of Painters Eleven.

 A Vital Force: The Canadian Group of Painters (CGP) (2013), which was curated by Alicia Boutilier for the Agnes Etherington Art Centre, was the first major touring exhibition to focus exclusively on the CGP in an exhibition of major paintings from public and private collections across Canada.
+The Canadian Group of Painters Up Close is a film of a talk given during 2013 which focuses on four painters in the show.